 The importance of home delivery was shared by all participants in the study among the Chakma, Marma and Tripura communities.
 Traditional Birth Attendants (TBAs), often untrained, were preferred over other health care workers in home delivery settings.
 Even community skilled birth attendants, who were available closer to the villages of the participants were not accessed initially.
 Differences in their way of working was coined as reason.
 Skilled birth attendants work with medical items (such as gloves and injections) while TBAs would use oil, warm water and if needed herbal medicines.
 In addition to that, flexible payment options (paying according to affordability and/or not having to pay upfront) were indicated as motivators to prefer TBAs rather than other MHC services (Akter et al., 2020).
-The study of Hussain et al. (2015) among the Mru and Tripura populations also found that community members heavily relied on TBAs during delivery.
+The study of Hussain et al. (2015) among the Mru and Tripura population also found that community members heavily relied on TBAs during delivery.

-The Santal community reported the traditional rule of staying indoors for forty days after delivery to prevent newborn children being taken away by "Chora Chunni" (malicious spirits).
-Heavy blood loss after giving birth was believed to attract malicious spirits if the women didn't stay indoors.
-After forty days the women are allowed to live with their family members again, perform household activities and attend religious practices (Tarafder & Sultan, 2014).
+The Santal community reported the traditional rule of staying in-doors for forty days after delivery to prevent newborn children to be taken away by "Chora Chunni" (malicious spirits).
+Heavy blood loss after giving birth was believed to attract malicious spirits if the women does not stay in-doors.
+After forty days the women are allowed to live with their family members again, perform household activities and attending religious practices (Tarafder & Sultan, 2014).

-Another traditional practice reported by Santal women during FGDs, was discarding the first breast milk as it was considered impure (Tarafder & Sultan, 2014).
-In Mru society, the mother is only given salted rice to eat and sits beside a fire for 9-30 days after delivery, depending on the village she lives in (Islam & Thorvaldsen, 2012).
-In addition to staying indoors after delivering, pregnant women were advised not to enter homes where someone is dying and not to go to graveyards (Tarafder & Sultan, 2014).
-In Khasi communities, adolescents continued physical labour during pregnancy, increasing the risk of complications and miscarriage (Ahmmed et al., 2021).
+Another traditional practice reported by the Santal women during FGDs, was discarding the first breast milk as it was considered impure (Tarafder & Sultan, 2014).
+In the Mru society the mother is only given salted rice to eat and sits beside a fire for a period of 9-30 days after delivery, depending on the village she lives in (Islam & Thorvaldsen, 2012).
+In addition to staying in-doors after delivering, pregnant women were advised not to enter homes where someone is dying and not to go to graveyards (Tarafder & Sultan, 2014).
+In the Khasi communities, adolescents continued physical labour during pregnancy, which increases risk of complications and miscarriage (Ahmmed et al., 2021).

 In conclusion, the notion of pregnancy and delivery as something natural and only needing support when complications occurred, prevented women from using ANC, facility delivery care and PNC.
 The importance of home delivery was reported and there was a strong reliance on care from TBAs.
 Traditional practices included seclusion after giving birth, throwing away the first milk and dietary restrictions for the women who gave birth.
-Pregnant women were also expected to follow traditional norms, depending on the communities to which they belong.
+Pregnant women were also expected to follow traditional norms, depending on the communities they belong to.

-Limited information on comprehensive sexuality education pointing to limited access to SRH information leading amongst others to poor menstrual hygiene
+3.1.2 Limited information on comprehensive sexuality education pointing to limited access to SRH information leading amongst others to poor menstrual hygiene

-Only limited information was found on comprehensive sexuality education and information in relation to indigenous peoples.
+Only limited information was found on comprehensive sexuality education and information in relation to indigenous people.
 Research in three isolated communities in Bangladesh, which included Kashi, found that bodily changes that are inherent to puberty, is a much-avoided topic by parents and even teachers.
-This resulted in peers and friends being the main sources of information for adolescents on topics such as sex, menstruation and pregnancy, and as such increasing risk of misconceptions.
+This resulted in peers and friends being the main sources of information for adolescents on topics as sex, menstruation and pregnancy, and as such increasing risk of misconceptions.
 Because of the beliefs around menstruation, menstrual hygiene and health among young girls was put at risk.
-Most girls used cloths during their periods and cleaning them was an issue, as washing them and putting them out to dry was shameful (Ahmmed et al., 2021).
+Most girls used cloths during their periods and cleaning them was a hurdle, because washing them and putting them to dry was shameful (Ahmmed et al., 2021).